Title: What Comes After

 Dean could see Sam desperately wanting to believe, but struggling.
 "Maybe she knows she's out of control and she's asking us to stop her?"

 "She told me to 'see,'" Dean said, "before she noticed you — she said 'see' and I did.
 When I looked, I saw something hovering behind her.
 It was a dark shape, like a shadow.
-It could've been anything, but my gut tells me it's something.
+It could've been anything, but my gut tells me it's something important.
 Something not good.
 It made me feel..."
 Words didn't even begin to cover it, so he let the sentence hang.
-Shaking his head, he looked at Sam and continued, "I think we need to consider the possibility that Jessica is warning us against something else."
+Shaking his head, he looked at Sam and continued, "I think we need to consider the possibility that Jessica is warning us about something else."

 Sam and Becky stared wide-eyed at him, their faces completely gob-smacked.